Keep Current On Your Elected Officials & Legislation

 Letter of support for House Bill 146 – This empowers local governments and state higher education institutions, charged with being good stewards of taxpayer dollars, to make decisions on how to progress on public improvement projects.

-A letter in support of House Bill 126 – This will require a school board or legislative authority of a political subdivision to pass a resolution approving the filing of a property valuation complaint with the board of revision (BOR) at a public meeting.
+Letter in support for House Bill 126 – This will require a school board or legislative authority of a political subdivision to pass a resolution approving the filing of a property valuation complaint with the board of revision (BOR) at a public meeting.

 Senate Bill 9 – Testimony on regulatory reform as the builds upon previous efforts to establish a regulatory environment that is responsive to those being regulated: our members.